 - Innovation and new product development

-The U.S. Bureau of Labor Statistics (BLS) predicted that the employment rate for sales managers may grow 12% between 2010 and 2020 due to an increasing number of products (www.bls.gov).
-The median annual salary for sales managers was $105,260 in May 2012, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted employment for sales managers to grow 5% between 2018 and 2028, which is about as fast as average for all occupations (www.bls.gov).
+The median annual salary for sales managers was $124,220 in May 2018, according to the BLS.

 Continuing Education Information

 Ph.D. programs in marketing are available through business schools, though the study of sales is just one part of a doctoral curriculum.
 Ph.D. students apply advanced concepts like mathematical modeling to anticipate consumer choices.
-Most graduates with a doctorate in marketing pursue positions in research and academia.
+After completing a doctorate in marketing, graduates typically pursue positions in research and academia.